Remote pair programming: Tips, tools, and how to measurePosted Apr 9, 2020 | 7 min. (1482 words)

 Development time: Are you spending less on development resources?

 Time to resolution: How much time is spent resolving software problems?

 Employee satisfaction: Are employees happy?

 User satisfaction Are users having a better experience?

 Money: There should be an economic value placed on remote pair programming

-You can get all these metrics and more from Raygun Crash Reporting and Real User Monitoring.
-Once you get the data you need, you’ll be able to compare pair programming.
+You can get all these metrics and more from Raygun Crash Reporting, Real User Monitoring, and APM.

 Extra resources on remote pair programming

 If you want to learn more about remote pair programming also take a look at the following resources: